Copmanthorpe: Religion

 The Grade II listed St Giles' Church on Church Street was built in 1180 and much remains of the original Norman design.
 St Giles did not become a parish church in its own right until 1866, as Copmanthorpe was previously part of the parish of St Mary Bishophill Junior in York.
 The parish was detached from St Mary Bishophill in 1844 and for a time linked to the parish at Askham Richard.

 Church Street was also the site of the first Methodist Chapel in the village, around 1788.
 The modern chapel was built in 1958 in Main Street by the architects Greenwood and Nicholls.

 Sports

 There is a dedicated sports area at the Recreation Ground which is the home of Copmanthorpe Football Club and Copmanthorpe Cricket Club.
-Tennis and bowls are also played at the ground.
-The football club was founded in 1962 and, as of 2010, the 1st XI play in the Premier Division of the York Football League and the reserves in the Reserve A Division.
-As of 2010, the cricket club 1st XI play in Division 1 of the York Vale Cricket League with the 2nd X I playing in Division 4.
+Copmanthorpe Tennis Club and Copmanthorpe Bowling Club are also based here.

+The football club was founded in 1962 and, as of 2025, the 1st XI play in the York Minster Engineering Football League Division Two, managed by Steve Barnes. and the reserves in the Reserve C Division, managed by Steve Purdy.
+The club also has a Senior Disability (Pan-Disability) team, Veteran's team and representation at Junior 11 aside, 9 aside, 7 aside and 5 aside.

+The cricket club, which has attained ECB Clubmark status, has around 90 members across all age groups.

+As of 2023, the club's 1st XI play in Division 3 of the Yorkshire Premier League North, Galtres, and the 2nd XI play in Division 4 of the same league.

+Copmanthorpe Tennis Club is registered with the Lawn Tennis Association (LTA).